 Android phones are turning more robust by the day.
 We have better chipsets paired with RAM that is almost equivalent to those featured in an average laptop.
 But then our phones end up doing so much more work than the average laptop.
-In addition to the games, videos and social media apps, we attend regular calls, make video calls and do lots and lots of things that require our phones to perform well all the time.
+In addition to the games, videos, and social media apps, we attend regular calls, make video calls and do lots and lots of things that require our phones to perform well all the time.

-Every now and then, it gets difficult for our phones to keep up with our over-burdening requirements from it.
+Now and then, it gets difficult for our phones to keep up with our over-burdening requirements from it.
 A common question is how to fix Android apps that automatically closing on their own.
 We have some solutions that can help you fix the problem so that you can enjoy a smoother Android experience.

 But before we jump to the solutions, here are a few reasons that may lead to the problem: